vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 # Cloud Logs Exposure (CLX) Tool Setup

 ## Introduction
 This page describes the usage of Cloud Exposure Tool for Unity Cloud logs and metrics.
-It covers the following topis in details below -
+It covers the following topics in details below -
-* Setting up the Azure resources for ingesting the logs and metrics
+* Set up the Azure resources for ingesting the logs and metrics
-* Setting up the KargoToolCollector to fetch the logs and metrics and upload to the blob storage
+* Set up the KargoToolCollector to fetch the logs and metrics and upload to the blob storage
 * Query the logs and metrics from Azure Data Explorer
 * Sample Queries

 ## Provision Azure Services for diagnostics pipeline

 #### Overview
-Diagnostics Pipeline depends on Azure Data Factory to read the logs from Azure Blob Storage and ingest into Azure Data Explorer to make it query-able throgh KQL Queries and Grafana dashboard.
+Diagnostics Pipeline depends on the Azure Data Factory to read the logs from Azure Blob Storage and ingest into Azure Data Explorer to make it query-able throgh KQL Queries and be able to view using Grafana dashboard.

 <details>
-  <summary>High level architecture of diagnostics pipeline</summary>
+  <summary>High level architecture of the CLX tool</summary>
   <img src="/images/Architecture.JPG" />
 </details>